 2 Combined rebates are not to exceed project costs

-- Must be a San Mateo County or the City of Los Banos
+- Must be a resident of San Mateo County or the City of Los Banos

 - All installations must be completed on or after Jan.
 1, 2021